wftutorials/laravel-tutorial2/Tutorial.md

 });
 ```

-The results is shown below.
+The results are shown below.

 [multiple_parameters.png]

 ## Using the GET super variable

-We can still access the super global and use it as we see necessary.
+We can still access the super globals and use it as we see necessary.

 ```php
 Route::get('/book', function () {